mlochbaum/BQN/doc/match.md

         'x' = "wxyz"
         1.25 = 1 + 0.25

-Operations are more difficult.
+Mutable types are more difficult.
 Here there are three cases:
 - Primitives are equal if they have the same glyph.
 - Compound functions or modifiers are split into components.
-- Block instances are equal if they are the same instance.
+- Block instances or namespaces are equal if they are the same instance.

 The first two are fairly similar to how numbers and arrays work.
 Primitives and compounds like trains, or modifiers with bound operands, are immutable, so they are defined purely by what components they contain.